 Paying business rent with Pay.com.au

-If you have a business with an ABN that is paying rent, you could unlock even more options by paying the fees on a credit card with Pay.com.au.
-Plus, transaction fees could be tax-deductible under some circumstances.
+If you have a business with an ABN that’s paying rent, you could unlock even more options by paying the fees on a credit card with Pay.com.au.
+Plus, transaction fees could be tax-deductible under some circumstances (talk to your accountant).
 Fees are dependent on what type of account you have with Pay.com.au.

-With the Premium tier (free for the first 30 days, $165/month after), you’ll get the lowest rates mentioned:
+With the Premium tier (free for the first 30 days, $165/month after), you’ll get the lowest rates mentioned below.
+These rates exclude GST.

 - Mastercard fee: from 0.80% to 1.00%